Item configuration in Angular Toolbar component

 }

-With the above code, the user can switch between the two Toolbar items using the Tab and Shift+Tab keys, in addition to using the arrow keys.
+With the above code, users can switch between the two Toolbar items using the Tab and Shift+Tab keys, in addition to using the arrow keys.
 The items will be navigated in the order specified by the tabIndex values.

-If you set the tabIndex value to 0 for all Toolbar items, tab key navigation will be based on the element order rather than the tabIndex values.
-For example:
+If you set the tabIndex value to 0 for all Toolbar items, tab key navigation will be based on the element order rather than the tabIndex values:

 import { Component, ViewChild } from '@angular/core';